 6. Buzzsumo

-Buzzsumo helps you to study and analyze which content performed best for a given subject so that it is easier to identify reporters and social media influencers to pitch your content to.
+Buzzsumo helps you study and analyze online content.
+It allows for easier identification of reporters and social media influencers to pitch your content to.
 This way, you can promote your brand.
 With the free trial, you are limited to 10 searches for content.

-Pricing: Starts at $79 per month with a free trial
+Pricing: Starts at $199 per month with a free trial.

 7. Mention

 Mention is one of the best tools for monitoring and providing alerts of what’s trending online with your brand and industry.
-When you key in a keyword or a brand, you will get alerts of what’s been written about it on online platforms.
-For PR purposes, it also provides you with an avenue to jump in and send comments to a target article.
+When you key in a keyword or a brand, you will get alerts of what’s been written about it online.
+For PR purposes, it also provides an avenue to jump in and send comments to a target article.

 8. Sprinklr

 This is an all-inclusive social media management platform.
-Sprinklr can handle advertising and marketing across social media channels including Facebook, Twitter, LinkedIn, etc.
+Sprinklr can handle advertising and marketing across social media channels including Facebook, X, LinkedIn, etc.

 9. Google Alerts

-This is a tool from Google that allows you to set alerts relating to the keyword of interest to help you identify the people who are actively developing articles and news.
-Since Google is able to search the web for content, Google Alerts often picks up relevant influencers that other platforms overlook.
+This is one of the PR tools that allows you to set alerts relating to the keyword of interest.
+It helps you identify the people actively developing articles and news.
+Since Google can search the web for content, Google Alerts often picks up relevant influencers that other platforms overlook.

 Pricing: Free